 When we look more closely, we see that some of the post-seismic slip might have penetrated inside the co-seismic rupture area (Figure 3).
-There have been such observations at the very early stage of the post-seismic phase in particular following the 2008 Tokachi-Oki, Japan, earthquake (Miyazaki and Larson, 2008) and the 2016 Pedernales, Ecuador, earthquake (Tsang et al., 2019).
+There have been such observations at the very early stage of the post-seismic phase in particular following the 2008 Tokachi-Oki, Japan, earthquake (Miyazaki and Larson, 2008) and the 2016 Pedernales, Ecuador, earthquake (Tsang

+- 175 et al., 2019).
 Under the standard rate-and-state friction law framework usually used to explain post-seismic slip, this should be precluded because co-seismic slip is associated with slip-weakening frictional conditions while post-seismic slip is rather associated with slip-strengthening frictional conditions (e.g., Marone et al., 1991).
 However, this might become possible under certain circumstances.
 For instance, the frictional properties could be modified because of the redistribution of stresses in the medium after a large earthquake (Helmstetter and Shaw, 2009).
-This can also occur because of heterogeneities in the mineral composition of fault gouges (Colletini et al., 2011) or complexities in the fault geometry (Romanet et al., 2018).
+This can also occur because of heterogeneities in the mineral - 180 composition of fault gouges (Colletini et al., 2011) or complexities in the fault geometry (Romanet et al., 2018).
 It is also possible that coseismic slip penetrates significantly into regions exhibiting a slip-strengthening behavior (Salman et al., 2017).
-However, there are many lines of evidences indicating that the frictional properties of a fault might not be steady over time, because of a redistribution of stresses in the surrounding medium after a large earthquake (Helmstetter and Shaw, 2009), heterogeneities in the mineral composition of fault gouges (Colletini et al., 2011) or complexities in the fault geometry (Romanet et al., 2018).
-When we compare our post-seismic slip model with other co-seismic slip models, we see that our afterslip model lies at the edges of most of the co-seismic slip models (see Supplementary Material S6 S4).
-However, depending on which model we choose for the later, the amount of overlap varies significantly.
-Given the variability of the coseismic rupture area between the different co-seismic models and the level of uncertainty in our own post-seismic slip models, we find it difficult to reach a definitive conclusion on the matter.
+When we compare our post-seismic slip model with other co-seismic slip models as well as our own coseismic model, we see that our afterslip model lies at the edges of most of the co-seismic slip models (see Supplementary Material S6).
+However, depending on which model we choose, the amount of overlap varies significantly.
+Given the variability of the co-seismic rupture - 185 area and the level of uncertainty in our own post-seismic slip models, we find it difficult to reach a definitive conclusion on the matter.
 This is in line with Barnhart et al. (2016) who discuss this question by looking at 26 days after the mainshock and using a similar dataset to ours (i.e., 9 of the 15 GNSS stations plus InSAR data).
-They also find some overlap between co-seismic and post-seismic slip but also the authors conclude that this result is not robust enough to be interpreted.
+They find some overlap between co-seismic and post-seismic slip but also conclude that this result is not robust enough to be interpreted.

 Finally, we also identify in our models a region where significant slip occurs and that is located south-east of Salamanca (station SMLC).
 This region is further away from the co-seismic rupture area and is disconnected from the main regions of post-seismic slip.
 After some tests (see Supplementary Material S5), we conclude that this patch is an unreliable feature and is therefore disregarded in the discussion section.
-When this region is not taken into account, the final geodetic moment decreases to $8.3 \times 10^{19} \text{ Nm}$ ($M{w{eq}}7.2$).
+When this region is not taken into account, the final geodetic moment decreases to $8.3 \times 10^{19}$ Nm (Mweg7.2).